Wang Dao: Early career

 Wang Dao's grandfather Wang Lan (王覽) and father Wang Cai (王裁) were mid-level Jin Dynasty officials, and he inherited from them the title Viscount of Jiqiu.
 He was the grandnephew of Wang Xiang.
 When he was young, during the late reign of Emperor Hui, he served on the staff of Sima Yue the Prince of Donghai.
 During that time, he befriended Sima Rui the Prince of Langye.
 It was at Wang's suggestion that Sima Rui slipped out of the capital Luoyang and stayed safe during most of the War of the Eight Princes in his Principality of Langye.
 When Sima Yue later became regent for Emperor Huai and commissioned Sima Rui to be the military commander for the area southeast of the Yangtze River, posted to Jianye (建業, modern Nanjing, Jiangsu), Wang volunteered to serve on Sima Rui's staff, and he became Sima Rui's chief advisor.

 As Sima Rui lacked fame, after he arrived in Jianye, few of the powerful local gentlemen would come visit and support him.
 Under Wang Dao's counsel, Sima Rui personally visited He Xun (賀循) and Gu Rong (顧榮) and invited them to serve in his administration.
 He and Gu were well regarded by the local population, which eventually began to trust Sima Rui's leadership.
 Wang Dao and his cousin, the general Wang Dun, served in key roles, and it was said at the time that the domain was ruled equally by the Simas and the Wangs.
-Around the time that Luoyang fell to Han Zhao and Emperor Huai was captured (311), large numbers of refugees fled to Sima Rui's domain.
+Around the time that Luoyang fell to Han-Zhao and Emperor Huai was captured (July 311), large numbers of refugees fled to Sima Rui's domain.
 Wang assisted Sima Rui in settling the refugees and strengthening his rule.
-After Emperor Min was also captured by Han Zhao, Wang was one of the officials who urged Sima Rui to take the throne, and he did, initially claiming the title "Prince of Jin" in 317 and then emperor in 318 after Emperor Min was executed by Han Zhao.
+After Emperor Min was also captured by Han, Wang was one of the officials who urged Sima Rui to take the throne, and he did, initially claiming the title "Prince of Jin" in 317 and then emperor in 318 after Emperor Min was executed by Han.